Command Line Reference

 Select regions of references from coordinates/primers in a CSV file

-Mask this type of mutation
+Do not count this type of mutation (overrides –count-del/ins)

 --mask-polya <mask_polya>